What is White Collar Crime?

 Harshad Mehta was a stockbroker, and he established his security firm in 1990, “ Grow More Research & Asset Management Limited”.
 He was a reputed name in the stock market, and is considered the ‘Sultan of Dalal Street’, investors blindly followed Mehta’s footsteps.
-He took a loan of huge amount from the bank and purchased the scrips at high prices, thereby creating a false market.
+He took a loan of huge amounts from the bank and purchased the scrips at high prices, thereby creating a false market.
 He misused his status and manipulated the stock prices of certain scrips for his gain.
-This resulted in unnatural pumping of money in the stock markets causing an abnormal rise in the price of these shares.
+This resulted in the unnatural pumping of money in the stock markets causing an abnormal rise in the price of these shares.
 This act of Harshad Mehta though being immoral was not illegal.
-The problem arose when Mehta obtained capital to invest in the stock market by misappropriating bank’s money.
+The problem arose when Mehta obtained capital to invest in the stock market by misappropriating the bank’s money.
 This misappropriation of money falls in the purview of money laundering.
 He earned approximately ₹ 5000 crores.
 The then renowned journalist Sucheta Dalal exposed this scam.
-This unabated selling caused the market to loose ₹ 0.1 million in a day.
+This unabated selling caused the market to lose ₹ 0.1 million in a day.
 This was the biggest ever crash which the Indian stock market had ever experienced.
-To curtail such transaction various changes were brought in SEBI rules and regulations.
+To curtail such transactions various changes were brought in SEBI rules and regulations.

-2. Satyam Scandal: biggest ever corporate accounting fraud
+2. Satyam Scandal: biggest-ever corporate accounting fraud

 The books of accounts are the reflection of the company’s financial standing.
 They act as an important tool on which investors can rely on before investing their money.
 Accounts books were manipulated to cheat investors and shareholders.

 The whole scam cost approximately ₹14,000 crore and is considered to be an important factor which contributed to the recession of 2009.